Raising Manager

 [raising-profile-form]

-shortcode displays the profile form.
+The [raising-profile-form] shortcode displays the profile form.

 To allow your volunteers to indicate their availabilities for future raisings, create a new page in WordPress.
 In the edit page of this page, create the raising custom field and enter as the value a code like this: